Secondary-electron radiation accompanying hadronic GeV-TeV gamma-rays from supernova remnants: Conclusion and summary

 Since there is a connection between the SEPs and gamma ray photons, there should be a connection between the synchrotron radiation produced by SEPs and the observed gamma-rays from hadronic interactions.
-Here, we develop a simple analytical method to translate the observed gamma-ray spectra to the SEP spectra, and then calculate the SEP synchrotron radiation.
+Here, we develop a simple analytical method to transform the observed gamma-ray spectra to the SEP spectra, and then calculate the SEP synchrotron radiation.
 We apply our method to three well observed gamma-ray SNRs, RX J1713.7-3946, IC 443 and W44.
-The main results are: \begin{itemize} \item If the GeV-TeV gamma-rays from young SNR RX J1713.7-3946 are produced by hadronic interactions, the SEP synchrotron radiation may give rise to a spectral bump at $10^{-5}-10^{-2}$eV dominating the primary electrons' synchrotron component, if the magnetic field in the SNR shock is $\ga0.5$mG. \item If the GeV-TeV gamma-rays from young SNR RX J1713.7-3946 are dominated by the contribution from leptonic processes, there may be a subdominant hadronic gamma-ray component, which can be accompanied by a SEP synchrotron radiation that may be detected at $\ga100$ keV, with a flat spectrum and a flux of a few $10^{-13}\unit{erg\,cm^{-2}s^{-1}}$. \item If the GeV-TeV gamma-rays from middle-aged SNRs IC 443 and W44 are produced by hadronic interactions, the SEP synchrotron radiation can well account for the observed radio flux and spectral slopes, which further supports the hadronic origin of the gamma-rays and the TeV CR accelerations in these two SNRs. \item The requirement that the SEP radiation derived by the observed gamma-ray spectra, assumed to be hadronic origin, cannot exceed the observed radio flux constrain the magnetic fields in the SNR shocks to be $B\la 2$mG, $\la 350 \mu$G, and $\la400 \mu$G for RX J1713.7-3946, IC 443 and W44, respectively. \end{itemize}
+The main results are: \begin{itemize} \item If the GeV-TeV gamma-rays from young SNR RX J1713.7-3946 are produced by hadronic interactions, the SEP synchrotron radiation may give rise to a spectral bump at $10^{-5}-10^{-2}$eV dominating the predicted synchrotron component in leptonic model, if the magnetic field in the SNR shock is $\ga0.5$mG.
+In hard X-ray range, $\ga100$ keV, the SEP synchrotron radiation may show up as an excess compared to the synchrotron spectrum from primary electron contribution, which is a distinct feature of hadronic model but needs future sensitive hard X-ray telescopes to observe. \item If the GeV-TeV gamma-rays from middle-aged SNRs IC 443 and W44 are produced by hadronic interactions, the SEP synchrotron radiation can well account for the observed radio flux and spectral slopes, which further supports the hadronic origin of the gamma-rays and the TeV CR accelerations in these two SNRs. \item The requirement that the SEP radiation derived by the observed gamma-ray spectra, assumed to be hadronic origin, cannot exceed the observed radio flux constrain the magnetic fields in the SNR shocks to be $B\la 2$mG, $\la 400 \mu$G, and $\la500 \mu$G for RX J1713.7-3946, IC 443 and W44, respectively. \end{itemize}

 In brief, the SEP synchrotron radiation can be a powerful tool to distinguish production processes of the GeV-TeV gamma-ray emission from SNRs.
-Future microwave to far infrared and deep hard X-ray observations may tell the differences between the synchrotron spectra by SEPs and primary electrons, and probe the particle acceleration ability of SNR shocks.
+Future microwave to far infrared and deep hard X-ray observations may tell the differences between the synchrotron spectra by SEPs and primary electrons, and probe the particle accleration ability of SNR shocks.